The Permaculture Association

 Dan Hurring, Events Coordinator

 I am here to ensure that the Permaculture Association is able to offer an increasing range of high quality professional events that introduce new people to permaculture, nurture our membership and raise funds towards the ongoing work of the organisation.
 Events are core parts of the Association activities, bringing together people to share learning, offer community support and celebrate, and include our Convergences, regional events, the Annual General Meeting and other one-off activities.

 Nicola Bell, Membership Coordinator

 I look after the Permaculture Association's membership.
-We have 1400 fantastic members in the network, and we're aiming to grow.
+We have 1800+ fantastic members in the network, which is growing all the time.
 It is my job to support our members to fully utilise their membership benefits, and to encourage more to join.
 If you would like to join as a member or need any help with your membership please get in touch!

 I also coordinate the Permaculture Association's suite of websites, so if you have any website related issues do not hesitate to get in touch.

 Nigel works with Nicola to develop the Permaculture Association's use of the web.